 How To Join An Existing Group Of Friends

 One way to get a group of friends is to join an existing one.
 People often fall in with new groups automatically and without thinking about it.
-A guy might sign up for a club, immediately hit it off with several of the regular members, and before he knows it he's a part of the gang.
-At other times someone will have been in an environment for a while, did not naturally stumble into a group they've seen and want to be a part of, and now have to consciously figure out how to get into it.
+A guy might sign up for a club, immediately hit it off with several of the regulars, and before he knows it he's a part of the gang.
+At other times someone will have been in a setting for a while, didn't naturally stumble into an established group they want to be a part of, and now have to figure out how to deliberately get into it.
 For example, a new university student may not have made many friends during her first few weeks on campus, has noticed that a social circle has formed in her dorm, and wants to join.
 However, she may be intimidated at the idea of trying.
 She may not know what to do, or worry about getting rejected because the group seems so tight and closed-off.

 When people talk of wanting to join groups they usually mean one of two things by it: